-The player will lose the point if they hit the net or if the ball touches outside the permitted service box.
+On the second serve, you will lose the point if you hit the net or if the ball touches outside the permitted service box.

 Related: Some other racket sports have rules where the ball must bounce twice before it can be volleyed.

 Yes!
-You can serve the ball then run to the net for a volley in tennis.
-In fact, this is called the serve and volley strategy and it used to be very popular.
+You can serve the ball and then run to the net for a volley in tennis.
+In fact, this is called the serve-and-volley strategy and it used to be very popular.
 This is why serving gives you a slight advantage.

-The serve and volley strategy isn’t used as much any more mainly because racket technology has improved, meaning power and baseline speed is more effective in competitive play.
-Plus, pros are way more atheletic than before.
+The serve-and-volley strategy isn’t used as much anymore mainly because racket technology has improved, meaning power and baseline speed is more effective in competitive play.
+Plus, pros are way more athletic than before.

 It’s easier for pros to score points with aggressive baseline power and using angles than running up to the net for a soft volley.
-It’s not completely dead however.
-You just don’t see the serve and volley dominate the game like before.
+It’s not completely dead, however.
+You don’t see the serve and volley dominate the game like before.

 But it’s still effective.
 Especially in casual or recreational play.

 When the player moves closer to the net after serving, they decrease the distance between them and the other contender.